top of page

 • Presenting and working through the slide that explains “How to Play diversophy®” and asking if there are any questions.
 Breakout room facilitators should also have this slide in their set and be ready to review it if needed.

-Reading the section of the Facilitation Guide, on dealing with difficult situations and questions that may occur in groups can assist facilitators to make things run smoothly.
+Reading the section of the Facilitation Guide on dealing with difficult situations and questions that may occur in groups can assist facilitators to make things run smoothly.
 Facilitation involves:

 • Being familiar with the slides that will be played and being ready to comment on them to encourage participants to play in case of silence, know the answers to CHOICE and SMARTS questions and revealing the answer slides when discussion suggests it.